What is testicular cancer?

 - Sertoli cell tumors

 Stromal cell tumors are often benign (not cancer).
 They usually do not spread beyond the testicle and can be cured by surgery.
 But a few stromal cell tumors spread to other parts of the body (metastasize).
-Tumors that have spread tend to have a poor outlook because they do not respond well to chemotherapy or radiation treatment.
+These cancers do not respond well to chemotherapy or radiation treatment.

 Secondary testicular tumors